Case Study

 The Results

-With financial and operational expertise from Eide Bailly, ARCHI is expanding services and support to facilities across rural Texas.
+With financial and operational expertise from Eide Bailly, RCHI is expanding services and support to facilities across rural Texas.

-Starting with the Center for Optimizing Rural Health, and most recently through the work of the Rural Engagement Program, ARCHI has significantly expanded the scope and depth of their support services to include payer contract analysis and negotiation, as well as regulatory compliance support.
+Starting with the Center for Optimizing Rural Health, and most recently through the work of the Rural Engagement Program, RCHI has significantly expanded the scope and depth of their support services to include payer contract analysis and negotiation, as well as strategic planning and regulatory compliance support.

-“Rural hospitals fill such a need in our communities, but they are usually working on a shoestring budget.
-I think we’ve been extremely beneficial in helping hospitals identify opportunities for reimbursement and stay financially viable,” Lackey said.
+“Rural hospitals fill a critical need in our communities, but they are usually working on a shoestring budget.
+I think we’ve been extremely beneficial in helping hospitals identify opportunities for reimbursement and mechanisms to support financial viability” Lackey said.

-One of the most impactful efforts has been Eide Bailly’s support in payer contract negotiations.
+One of the most impactful efforts has been Eide Bailly’s support with chargemaster reviews, identifying outdated pricing structures that left hospitals underpaid for essential services, and more recently in payer contract negotiations.
 Many hospitals hadn’t renegotiated contracts in years and weren’t aware of the reimbursement terms — or even if they were being paid fairly.
-Eide Bailly has also helped with chargemaster reviews, identifying outdated pricing structures that left hospitals underpaid for essential services.

-“I can say with confidence that every single project we have completed with Eide Bailly renders suggestions for improvement,” says Lackey.
+“I can say with confidence that every project we have completed with Eide Bailly renders recommendations and concrete actions for improvement,” says Lackey.
 “We’re lucky to be able to partner with them to implement those recommendations and continue offering ongoing support.”

 Unlock your full potential with Eide Bailly